Barbarpotato/Barbarpotato/README.md

 - 🏢 I'm currently working as a Software engineer.
 - 🧠 I’m a Front-End & Back-End Web Developer enthusiast.
-- 🎓 I’m currently learning Machine Learning and Deep Learning for my thesis.
+- 💓 I’m interested with Machine Learning, Software development & Cybersecurity
-- 📖 I’m currently Information Technology Student at University Atma Jaya Makassar.
+- 📖 I’m always trying to keep up with the latest techonology by learning

 ---
 ### Programming Languages: